santis1001/Employee-Manager/README.md

     * Confirm (Yes, No)
 * Go Back

-The most of the question uses a list choice format.
-The Choice Questions uses an array for its choices. the Question the select a department to add to role or select role to update or delete will prompt a choice list which one must be selected.
+Most of the questions use a list choice format.
+The choice questions utilize an array for their choices.
+The question that selects a department to add to a role or selects a role to update or delete will prompt a choice list from which one must be selected.

 Roles List